-Once you are on purpose (or “in spirit”) with connecting your valuable products or services with those who value them, you will attract the clients or customers who are truly right for your business.
-You won’t need to “trick” them with clever marketing gimmicks or spam (which we’re all completely fed up with, anyway).
+Once you are on purpose (or “in spirit”) with connecting your helpful products or services with those who value them, you will attract the clients or customers who are truly right for your business.
+You won’t need to “trick” them with clever marketing gimmicks or spam them with emails or social media.
 Instead, your judgment and wisdom will guide you to follow the practice outlined below.

 Of course, if you’re one epiphany short of a great concept, we’ll be there for you, too!

 The root of spiritual marketing is clarity.
 If you are clear about what you want and what you offer, you will make it easier for people to do business with you: Your prospective customers will instantly know whether you offer what they need.

 It doesn’t matter if you sell computer software, handbags, or coaching services.
 The fact is, companies often describe what they offer with far too much complexity.
 Our company is a perfect example: We are a multi-faceted agency with multiple services and experts to help in the many areas of marketing communications.
 Our core offer is business and marketing advising so clients know what steps to take and where to focus time and dollars.

 With that complex business model, it becomes that much harder for people to make a decision to purchase what one sells.
 Achieving this clarity – this unwavering perception of how to do [self] service or product promotion – is typically the biggest challenge for companies of all sizes.